brown-studios/minuet/docs/user-guide.md

 For example, you could write an automation to enable the automation safety lock while driving (to reduce road noise and fumes) and disable it when parked.

-### WiFi on/off
+### WiFi mode

 Hold `on/off` and `down` together for 5 seconds to toggle WiFi on or off.
-By default, WiFi is disabled (the radio is turned off).
+By default, WiFi is turned off.

-When WiFi is enabled, Minuet confirms with four quick tones followed by a long high tone.
+When WiFi is turned on, Minuet confirms with four quick tones followed by a long high tone.

-When WiFi is disabled, Minuet confirms with four quick tones followed by a long low tone.
+When WiFi is turned off (default), Minuet confirms with four quick tones followed by a long low tone.

 Refer to [these instructions for configuring the WiFi network](#wifi-network).